 9. Jumper cables.

 Dead batteries are one of the most common car problems, and they can happen to anyone — who hasn’t accidentally left their lights on and drained all their battery’s juice?
 Carry jumper cables to ensure that if a good Samaritan happens to come by, you’ll be able start your engine easily.
+Check out 8 steps to jumping your car here.

 10. A tow strap.